Landlord Certificates in Edinburgh for Safe and Compliant Rental Properties

 Having been involved in rental properties for over 20+ years we fully understand the need to maintain high availability for rental properties to maximise income, compliance with Scotland Repairing Standard whilst providing a cost effective service for Landlords and Letting Agents.

-Electrical Installation Condition Report (EICR) - (£140)
+Electrical Installation Condition Report (EICR) - (£150)

 An EICR is a detailed inspection report that evaluates the electrical systems and installations within a property.
 It identifies any potential hazards, defects, or non-compliance with current electrical safety regulations.
 The report is essential for ensuring the safety of tenants and preventing electrical accidents, such as fires.
 Since December 2015, private landlords in Scotland are legally required to have an EICR conducted at least every five years for their rental properties.
 This includes both residential and long-term rental properties.
+For standard 2 bed property prices start at £140.

 Portable Appliance Testing (PAT) - (£50 + appliances)

 What is PAT Testing and what is the legal requirements for Landlords?
 In Scotland, landlords are legally required to conduct Portable Appliance Testing (PAT) to ensure the safety of electrical appliances provided in rental properties.
 Landlords must provide tenants with copies of the latest PAT testing reports and ensure that test labels are visible on all tested appliances.
+The cost of PAT is £50 plus 2.50 per item, discounts can be applied to properties with high numbers of items to be tested.

-Gas Safety Certificate (CP12) - (£55)
+Gas Safety Certificate (CP12) - (£65)

 A Gas Safety Certificate is an official document issued after a Gas Safe registered engineer carries out a safety inspection of a property’s gas appliances.
 This certificate verifies that all installations meet legal safety standards and are safe to use.
 Landlords are legally required to obtain an annual CP12 certificate for rental properties.
 The legislation (Gas Safety (Installation and Use) Regulations 1998) can impose penalties against landlords such as fines of up to £6,000 per appliance, Invalid property insurance claims and even possible imprisonment for severe safety breaches.
 Our engineers will; *Inspect all gas appliances, including boilers, cookers, and fireplaces. *Check for gas leaks and ensure there’s no risk of carbon monoxide poisoning. *Ensure proper ventilation and verify that the flues are functioning correctly. *Test gas pressure to prevent appliance malfunctions. *Issue a CP12 Gas Safety Certificate.